bfmartin/ansible-sshknownhosts/README.md

 the middle attacks which have begun after the ssh_known_hosts file was created.

-(taken from the ssk-keyscan man page)
+(taken from the ssh-keyscan man page)

 ## Possible Future Enhancements